sugarlabs/musicblocks/guide/README.md

 blocks are raised by one half step.
 (You can also use a double-sharp or double-flat accidental.)
 [RUN LIVE](https://musicblocks.sugarlabs.org/index.html?id=1733231694757697&run=True)

+## Why Use Double-Sharps and Double-Flats?

+In musical notation, each note in a scale should have a unique letter name (A to G).
+Double-sharps (𝄪) and double-flats (𝄫) are used to maintain this structure and avoid repeating letters within a scale.
+For example:

+In G♯ Major, instead of ending on G again, we write F𝄪 to preserve the one-letter-per-note pattern.

+In D♯ Major, we use C𝄪 instead of D for the same reason.
+Though enharmonically equivalent (F𝄪 = G), using double-sharps ensures that music theory and notation rules are followed.

 ## Understanding Double Sharps and Double Flats

 Here are some examples: